Srikarnivas/AlgoHealX/README.md

 AlgoHealX is a next-generation blockchain-based medicine tracking system designed to eliminate counterfeit drugs and bring complete transparency to the pharmaceutical supply chain.

-Using **Algorand smart contracts (PyTeal)**, AlgoHealX ensures that every stage of a medicine batch's journey is recorded immutably — from manufacturing ➝ regulatory approval ➝ distribution ➝ pharmacy delivery ➝ consumer verification.
+Using **Algorand smart contracts**, AlgoHealX ensures that every stage of a medicine batch's journey is recorded immutably — from manufacturing ➝ regulatory approval ➝ distribution ➝ pharmacy delivery ➝ consumer verification.

 Every transaction is **tamper-proof**, **auditable**, and **verifiable**, making AlgoHealX a trusted solution for: